NioZow/NioZow/README.md

 Hey I'm NioZ.

-I'm french infosec student that likes Windows stuff like Active Directory and writing offensive tools in C/C++/Asm.
+I'm a french infosec student that likes Windows stuff like Active Directory and writing offensive tools in C/C++/Asm.

 ### Social